markbastian/f2c/README.md

 # f2c
-A trivial Farenheit <-> Celcius Swing app to demonstrate tools.deps.
+A trivial Farenheit <-> Celsius Swing app to demonstrate tools.deps.

 # Usage
 To invoke, call `clj -m f2c` from the command line.